ministryofjustice/moj-frontend/docs/service-patterns/index.md

 ---
 layout: layouts/content.njk
-title: Adding service patterns to the MoJ Design System
+title: Experimenting with service patterns
 ---

 Service patterns are a structured way of describing repeatable user tasks that can be combined to build or shape end-to-end services.